 The solution, in my opinion, is that music artists need to realise that this streaming problem isn’t going to change.
 It’s better to spend time and resources into building your personal brand, as endorsements will be the new way to make ends meet, besides live shows.
 I see that the future of music artists is to become brands and to use their music as their brand-building tool.
 This might sound sad and foreboding, but unfortunately we have to adapt to the changes that comes with time and improvements to technology.

-MJ: I don’t think I want to ask for too much here, but I think it would be a great start for everyone within the industry, regardless of craft, to discuss and communicate about projects in well-crafted emails, establishing every terms and conditions before commencement.
+Ming Jie: I don’t think I want to ask for too much here, but I think it would be a great start for everyone within the industry, regardless of craft, to discuss and communicate about projects in well-crafted emails, establishing every terms and conditions before commencement.
 It’s always good to hash things first instead of getting awkward halfway through the production phase.
 You would be surprised the encounters we’d been through thus far.

-POPSPOKEN: How do you want “Homeground Studios” to impact Singapore’s music industry?
+Popspoken: How do you want “Homeground Studios” to impact Singapore’s music industry?

-J: I intend to use Homeground Studios as a platform to bring the music production standard in Singapore beyond regional and to an international level, comparable to the standard of the United Kingdoms, America, China and South Korea.
+Jason: I intend to use Homeground Studios as a platform to bring the music production standard in Singapore beyond regional and to an international level, comparable to the standard of the United Kingdoms, America, China and South Korea.
 Whether that takes years or decades to be achieved, I’m always up for a challenge.

-MJ: I intend to position Homeground Studios at the forefront of modern film & TV music.
+Ming Jie: I intend to position Homeground Studios at the forefront of modern film & TV music.
 There is a lot to learn from the infrastructures available in other countries, but we have very talented musicians and performing artistes who I believe are ready to take on the spotlight, creating our very own Singaporean movement.

 Homeground Studios is a home studio located at 9 Happy Avenue Central, Singapore 369962.
 Visit www.homegroundstudios.com for more details!